 January 28, 1986 - The Challenger explodes 73 seconds after launch as a result of a leak in one of the solid rocket boosters.
 All seven crew on board die: Commander Francis R. (Dick) Scobee, pilot Michael J. Smith, three mission specialists, Judith A. Resnik, Ronald E. McNair, Ellison S. Onizuka, payload specialist Gregory B. Jarvis and Sharon Christa McAuliffe, a teacher selected through the teacher in space program.

 April 24-29, 1990 - During the flight of the Space Shuttle Discovery (STS-31) the crew deploys the Hubble Space Telescope.

 February 3-11, 1995 - Exactly one year after a major cooperative flight with the Russians in STS-60, NASA’s Space Shuttle Discovery, this time STS-63, flies another historic mission featuring the flyby of the Russian Mir Space Station.
 It is also the first time that a woman pilot, Eileen M. Collins, commands the Space Shuttle.

 July 4, 1997 - The Mars Pathfinder lands on Mars.
 Two days later, the Sojourner Rover rolls out of the Pathfinder and onto Mars’s surface, where it soon begins transmitting pictures of Mars back to Earth.

-December 4, 2006 - Announces plans for a permanent astronaut settlement on the Moon's south pole by the mid 2020's.
+December 4, 2006 - NASA announces plans for a permanent astronaut settlement on the moon’s south pole by the mid 2020s.

 September 2010 - Shuttle fleet, Atlantis, Discovery and Endeavour are set to be retired from service.